The Discovery and Training Process

 How Long Will It Take?

-Although we only run one tutor training course per year, Puppy School is open to bookings from prospective tutors all year round and the first step is to complete the online booking form.
+Although we only run one tutor training course per year, Puppy School is open to applications from prospective tutors all year round and the first step is to complete the online form.
+(For a summary of the skills and experience we are looking for from new tutors, please see the 'What Makes a Good Puppy and Dog Training Instructor?' page.)

-Once we have received your booking form, you will be contacted by our Operations Manager to arrange a discovery call.
-Your details will then be sent to the Regional Manager for your area who will contact you to guide you through the remainder of the process, acting as your mentor during your training as well as through the rest of your time with Puppy School.
+After the call, if you wish to proceed and we think you would make a good Puppy School tutor, we will send your details to the Regional Manager for your area who will contact you to guide you through the remainder of the process.
+They will also become your mentor during your training as well as through the rest of your time with Puppy School.

 We run our Puppy School tutor training courses in Autumn of each year.
 Places are limited to ensure everyone gets the individual attention they need, especially on the practical course.